 First, I used tape to measure out where I wanted to cut the acrylic plexiglass.
 I used scissors to cut alongside the edge of the tape because I learned that the plexiglass sheet is very fragile and can crack easily after conducting research and experimenting with different methods of cutting the plexiglass on the edge of the mirror.
 Despite my efforts, there were still a few cracks, but I was able to cover them with tape to avoid cutting myself from the sharp side of the mirror.

 After cutting the acrylic plexiglass mirror, I used superglue to glue it onto the top frame through the frame’s interior.
 One challenge was that the middle frame was in the way of my hand, preventing me from being able to reach the frame with superglue.
 To solve this, I took apart part of the frame to give myself more space to move around.
 Another problem was that the superglue spread onto the mirror where it was visible on the front side of the plexiglass, so I used acetone to wipe it off.
-However, the acetone took off part of the mirror film so that it was no longer a reflective surface.
-As a result, I had to restart the process of cutting and gluing, once more.
+However, the acetone melted the mirror film so that it was no longer a reflective surface and I had to restart the process.

 After getting the frame ready for full assembly, I worked on modifications for my Smart Mirror. the first modification I added was getting my Smart Mirror to start up when I turn my monitor on.
 To do this, I followed the instructions in the MichMich Magic Mirror repository for “Auto Starting the Magic Mirror”.

-The second modification that I added was a module that allowed me to track my daily commute time from my house to a certain destination, such as my school, using the Google Cloud Platform.
+The second modification that I added was a module that allowed me to track my daily commute time from my house to a certain destination using the Google Cloud Platform.
 First, I executed commands in the terminal.
 Then, I followed the instructions from the MMM-MyCommute module to get the Google API Key and finished the configuration in my config.js file, which I found in the “MagicMirror” directory.
-All Command line and configuration instructions can also be found here.
-One of the challenges I faced was that I couldn’t get the module to work and I kept getting errors about my configuration file that prevented my Smart Mirror from starting up.
-After a lot of research and experimentation, I fixed my Google API key by enabling a few services that I initially skipped over because I didn’t know how to do it, and created my own guide for handling the Google Cloud Platform with primary focus on this specific task in my “Terminal Documentation” google doc.
-Another challenge I faced for this module was the configuration code, as I couldn’t seem to get more than four destinations on the page.
-This could possibly be because of the lack of space on my monitor screen.
-Additionally, some of the locations weren’t initially rendering correctly.
-To fix this, I checked over my code in the configuration file and retyped the Google Maps locations, which worked eventually.
+All Command line and configuration instructions can be found in my documentation here.
+One of the challenges I faced was when I got errors about my configuration file that prevented my Smart Mirror from starting up.
+After a lot of research and experimentation, I fixed my Google API key by enabling a few services that I initially skipped over.
+Another challenge I faced for this module was in the configuration code, as I wasn’t able to get more than four destinations on the Smart Mirror display.
+This could’ve been because of the lack of space on my monitor screen.
+Additionally, some of the locations were causing errors so I checked over my code in the configuration file and retyped the Google Maps locations.

 Another module that I installed was the MMM-OnScreenMenu module.
 This module allowed me to turn my monitor off, refresh, reboot, or shut off my monitor remotely through my laptop when connected to VNC.
 To install this module, I followed the installation instructions in the repository and pasted the default configuration code in my config.js file.